fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 > The aspect ratio is never exactly 1 in real-life use-cases, but there are algorithms that try to keep it to 1, by trading off the order.

-In the table below, you can see the commonly used algorithms, as well as the trade offs that you must make when using them:
+In the table below, you can see the commonly used algorithms, as well as the trade-offs that you must make when using them:

 Algorithm|Order|Aspect Ratio|
 -|-|-